 At bird observatories, there are usually annual vacancies for assistant wardens but wardens posts tend not to become available very often.

 There may be opportunities for ornithologists to work at other locations outside of the UK.

-If you would like to know anything about Ornithologist that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about bcoming an ornithologist that does not appear on Hotcourses, further information can be found below.

 The Royal Society for the Protection of Birds

 Tel: 01767 680551

 Bird Observatories Council